Will I be qualified in Estill if I attend a Level I & II course?

 Can I take Level I & II in one-2-one sessions?

 This is not the best way to receive the material.
-Learning is greatly enhanced by being part of a group.
+Observing others and having them observe your progress as part of a group greatly enhances learning.
+It’s also much more fun!

 Why are the exercises called ‘Figures’?